Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/core_java/twitter/README.md

 ```
 # Improvements
 - More attachments can be added when posting a tweet.
 For example, a geographic location or a poll can be added to a tweet.
 Features like starting a poll and receiving poll results after the poll ends could be added to enhance the user experience.
 - More specific log messages could be added to inform the user what has happened.
 For example, output a message like "Permission denied" in the terminal when a user tries to delete a tweet that is not under that user's account.
-For now, the app just throws an exception when the unexpected HTTP code was returned.
+For now, the app just throws an exception when the unexpected HTTP code is returned.
 - Existing Twitter API libraries, such as Twitter4J, can be used.
-These libraries provide a higher-level interface to the Java API and they also provides vairous features.
+These libraries provide a higher-level interface to the Twitter APIs, and they also provide numerous features.
 Using libraries can simplify the development process and code.